How to Keep Your Flute From Turning Brown with Tarnish

-I wish I had spent some time teaching them how to properly care for their flute.
+I just wish someone had spent some time teaching them how to properly care for their flute.
 They probably would have enjoyed many more years with it.
 At this rate though, it’ll be dead by Christmas.
 The tarnish will eventually “rust” the mechanism and it’ll freeze up, and the pads will dry completely up.
 I took a picture of that flute that day for you so you can see what I’m talking about.

 Did your grandmother have a case of “real silverware”?
 Mine did, and we still have it.
 It’s full of shiny, beautiful forks, spoons, and knives.
 About once or twice a year my mom replaces a “Silver Saver” paper inside the chest.
 If this hasn’t been done, we lay it all out and clean it together.
-This is also why we need to keep these “Silver Saver” paper in our flute cases!
+This is also why we need to keep these “Silver Saver” paper in our flute cases.

-Many brand new flutes will actually come with a Silver Saver paper in the case, but so many people don’t know what it’s for so they quickly throw it away as if it’s some sort of wrapping thats meant to be discarded immediately after purchase.
+Many brand new flutes will actually come with a Silver Saver paper in the case, but so many people don’t know what it’s for so they quickly throw it away as if it’s some sort of wrapping that is meant to be discarded immediately after purchase.
 Not so!

-Here’s a picture of a popular Silver Saver paper you can find on Amazon- easily and painlessly delivered right to your front door by tomorrow afternoon. (if you live in the US)
+Here’s a picture of a popular Silver Saver paper you can find on Amazon- easily and painlessly delivered right to your front door this week.

 Here’s what you do:

 - Order your Anti-Tarnish Strips HERE (or find them somewhere else)